Oakland School for the Arts: Facilities

-The school was first located at the Alice Arts Center building in downtown Oakland.
-It was moved to temporary buildings near the Fox Oakland Theatre during the 2004–05 school year and moved into the Fox Oakland Theater building in Uptown Oakland in January 2009.
-Prior to the establishment of the school, the Fox Theatre had been closed for 30 years, and its reopening as a school and major concert venue was part of an effort to revitalize the downtown area.
+Oakland School for the Arts opened on Alice Street in the Civic Center neighborhood.
+It moved to temporary buildings behind the Fox Oakland Theatre in Uptown Oakland during the 2004–05 school year and in January 2009 moved into former office and retail space in the Fox Oakland Theater building itself, which it leases.
+The Fox Theatre had been closed for 30 years; its acquisition by the City of Oakland and reopening as a concert venue and school was part of an effort to revitalize the downtown area.